 Old fashioned preacher cake is sweet with pineapple and pecans.
 The tender cake is traditionally topped with a rich cream cheese frosting that has chopped pecans stirred into it.
 In fact, it’s a lot like a single layer hummingbird.
 I’ve made some adaptions to create a preacher cake recipe that’s low carb and gluten free but just as good as the original.

-For this recipe you’ll need: almond flour, baking soda, baking powder, salt, cinnamon, Swerve or other sugar free sweetener, vanilla, egg, Torani Sugar Free Pineapple syrup – or your favorite, sugar free brown sugar cinnamon syrup, butter, cream cheese, pecans
+For this recipe you’ll need:almond flour, baking soda, baking powder, salt, cinnamon, Swerve or other sugar free sweetener, vanilla, egg, Torani Sugar Free Pineapple syrup – or your favorite, sugar free brown sugar cinnamon syrup, butter, cream cheese, and pecans.If you are in a hurry, feel free to Jump to the Recipe

 Preacher Cake is so named because it’s made from things that most homemakers kept in their pantries and could be thrown together quickly.
 If you look at the ingredients there’s no doubt that Preacher Cake is related to Hummingbird Cake – the only difference is that the Hummingbird Cake has bananas.
 At some point some harried southern homemaker realized that she was out of bananas and the preacher was coming to lunch so she threw together what she did have.
 At least that’s the way I think it happened.